Dogs, Drones And Dangling Sausages: How Drones Can Help Save Lost Dogs

 Vakis Demetriou, Facebook

 Now, some companies like DronesDirect in the UK are even selling ‘ProFlight Walkies Dog Drones’, with this intended purpose in mind.
-However, with dognapping on the rise, and since drones have been known to frighten dogs, we don’t recommend walking your dog with a drone.
+And admittedly, Vakis’s dog seems pretty chill with their drone chaperone.

 Drone search & rescue for lost dogs UK